Admission to Graduate School

 (270) 745-2446 Phone | (270) 745-6950 Fax

 Students seeking a graduate degree, graduate certificate, or enrollment as a non-degree student must apply for admission by completing the online graduate application and paying a non-refundable application fee.
 Graduate program application requirements and deadlines vary by program.
 Admission to or completion of a graduate certificate does not guarantee admission to a graduate degree program.
-Admission to the Graduate School is based on a recommendation from the graduate program.
+Admission to the Graduate School is based on a recommendation from the graduate program to the Associate Provost for Research and Graduate Education.
 Final admission decisions are made by the Graduate School.
-Application to the Graduate School is required before program admission can be considered.
+Applicants who meet minimum Graduate School admissions standards are not guaranteed admission.
+Offers of admission are not official until approved by the Associate Provost for Research and Graduate Education.
+Official graduate admissions decisions are communicated to applicants by the Associate Provost for Research and Graduate Education.

-- U.S. baccalaureate degree or higher, or equivalent international degree, from an accredited institution
+- Baccalaureate degree or higher, or equivalent international degree, from a regionally accredited institution of higher education.

 - Evidence of English proficiency (international students only)